sp-hash/TeamBlackMiner/INSTALL_LINUX.md

 We know there can be issues with installing the Nvidia CUDA Toolkit 11.4 when your Linux system already got a prior version.

-You can try these instructions where you remove all content before installing:
+You can try these instructions where you remove all old Nvidia content before installing:
 - https://medium.com/@anarmammadli/how-to-install-cuda-11-4-on-ubuntu-18-04-or-20-04-63f3dee2099

 ### Additional step for Amd devices